marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fputc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FPUTC, write character, stream mode, stream mode, write character, file operation, write character

 .. _fputc:

-.. index:: FPUTC

-.. index:: write character, stream mode

-.. index:: stream mode, write character

-.. index:: file operation, write character

 FPUTC --- Write a single character in stream mode
 *************************************************